About the tour:

 Try out glacier hiking / mountaineering on one of the most famous glaciers in Iceland.
 Snæfellsjökull is a perfect place to hike, if you want few people around you.
 Starting from Reykjavík the drive to Snæfellsnes takes about 3 hours with a few stops on the way.

 First stop is in Borgarnes at a gas station ( WC break ) it’s also good to grab a coffee or some snacks if you need.
 From Borgarnes to Gerðuberg is a 40 minutes drive with nice view on the way.
 Gerðuberg are beautiful basalt columns.
 From Gerðuberg to Ölkeldu is a 30 minutes drive. Ölkelda is a mineral spring with carbonated water.
 Mineral springs are said to have healing powers, so feel free to take a sip.
 The farmhouse is named Ölkelda which means mineral spring in Icelandic.
 Our next stop is Snæfellsjökull which is 40 minutes from Ölkelda to the glacier parking lot.

 Lunch break on the summit is nice to enjoy the view while you eat something, on a clear day the view of the peninsula is stunning, but of course we can’t promise a clear day.
-After the lunch we have to start the descent from the summit and back to the car, that will take us about 3 hours.
+After the lunch we have to start the descent from the summit and back to the car.

 Duration / Walking: 6-8 hours

 Pax: min 2pax – max 7pax

 Meet on location: You can meet us at OB gas station in Arnarstapi, by Snæfellsnes peninsula

 Meeting time: 10:00

 - Down or primaloft jacket ( can be nice on lunch brake)